Pork Belly Cost

 Important things to consider

 Pork belly can be placed in a freezer upon arrival to keep it fresh for longer periods of time.
 Some supplies will remain fresh for up to six months if frozen.
-Make sure you ask about the estimated delivery date when ordering this product because it has to arrive in a maximum of 3-4 days to your home to ensure it is still fresh.
+Make sure you ask about the estimated delivery date when ordering this product because it has to arrive in a maximum of 3-4 days to ensure it is still fresh.

-Make sure that all meat is USDA inspected.
+Make sure that all meat is USDA-inspected.
 You should also ask about the butcher’s return policy for incorrect orders and damaged goods to avoid any surprises when you receive your order.

 Is there any way to spend less?